 Hëkitarka whisked away and ran to the door.

 ‘Tatty!
-Don’t be silly.
+Don’t be rash.
 I can protect you.
 No one else can.’

 ‘No. He’s always watching.
 If I’m imprisoned here it’s only for some purpose that He knows for me.’

-Hëkitarka knew even as he reached the door that it should be locked and that Leanan’s maids waited beyond it willing to help her.
-Yet even as he tried the door handle, the door was thrust violently open.
+Hëkitarka knew even as he reached the door that it should be locked, Leanan’s maids waiting beyond it willing to help her.
+Yet even as he tried the door handle, the door thrust violently open.

 ‘My mother would like me to interrogate the brownie prisoners.
 I don’t see why it concerns you.’

+Vortimus crossed his arms truculently.
 ‘Very well.
 Although I doubt interrogating him is all that you’ll be doing.
 What’s with this wining and dining?’
-Vortimus asked truculently.

-Hëkitarka had already squeezed by and had a head start but, smaller than the men and unable to sniff out his way properly whilst running, they soon gained on him.
-At first, they marched in a respectful silence but as soon as they left Leanan’s quarters and got to the labyrinth leading to the dungeons Vortimus gave a rallying, bloodthirsty cry.
+Hëkitarka had a head start but, smaller than the men and unable to sniff out his way properly whilst running, they soon gained on him.
+At first, they marched in a respectful silence.
+As soon as they left Leanan’s quarters and got to the labyrinth leading to the dungeons, Vortimus gave a rallying, bloodthirsty cry.
 The knights sprinted forward like stampeding cattle.

 Hëkitarka fled.
 Despite his wounded, stiff legs, he kept ahead easily.
-He thought he should make it to the dungeons but something heavy thumped into his back and, going downhill, he lost his footing.
+He thought he would make it to the dungeons, but something heavy thumped into his back.
+Going downhill, he lost his footing.
 He pushed himself up to be confronted by Vortimus.

 ‘I thought brownies liked to clean boots.’
-Vortimus waved Ruari’s boot, which had hit Hëkitarka, in front of his nose.
+Vortimus waved a boot, which had hit Hëkitarka, in front of his nose.

 ‘But I forget you’re much too low and filthy to wipe Ruari’s boots.
 What can you be thinking of pawing after My Lady?’
 Vortimus yanked Hëkitarka’s head back by his hair.
 ‘I’m going to make you pay for that, brownie.’